- Jodi was diagnosed with lupus nephritis 3 months ago and put on a regimen of MMF + high-dose steroids

 ADVERSE REACTIONS

-The most common adverse reactions (≥3%) were glomerular filtration rate decreased, hypertension, diarrhea, headache, anemia, cough, urinary tract infection, abdominal pain upper, dyspepsia, alopecia, renal impairment, abdominal pain, mouth ulceration, fatigue, tremor, acute kidney injury, and decreased appetite.
+The most common adverse reactions (≥3% and ≥2% against placebo) include decreased GFR, hypertension, diarrhea, headache, anemia, cough, urinary tract infection, abdominal pain upper, dyspepsia, alopecia, renal impairment, abdominal pain, mouth ulceration, fatigue, tremor, acute kidney injury, and decreased appetite.
+Nausea and vomiting have been reported during post-approval use.

 SPECIFIC POPULATIONS